Holindauer/TensorGo/documentation.md

     Sum_Tensor := A.Add(B, true)  // <--- A and B are batched Tensors

 If a Tensor is batched, the first dimmension is used as the batch dimmension.
 The operation will be applied to every element along that dimmension.

+# A note about Broadcasting

+Tesnor-Go support *broadcasting*.

+ Broadcasting is the process of performind a Tensor operation across two Tensors of different shapes.
+The smaller Tensor is 'broadcasted' across the larger Tensor to match its shape.

+For Example, if you have a [3, 3, 3] batched Tensor and you want to add a [3, 3] Tensor to each element of the batch, you can broadcast the [3, 3] Tensor across the 0'th axis of the [3, 3, 3] to match the larger shape.

+### Broadcast()
+Broadcast() allows you to turn any already existing operation into a Broadcasted operation.
+The Broadcast_Arg is the Tensor we are broadcasting onto Broadcast_Onto.
+The op argument is a function that accepts two Tensor pointers and returns a Tensor pointer.
+When defining the op function, the first argument is the Broadcast_Arg and the second argument is the Broadcast_Onto.

+    var broadedcasted *Tensor = (Broadcast_Arg *Tensor) Broadcast(Broadcast_Onto *Tensor, op func(A *Tensor, B *Tensor) *Tensor)

+There are also some pre-defined broadcasted operations listed below which are explained along in the documentaion along with their non-broadcasted counterparts.
+- Broadcast_Add()
+- Broadcast_Subtract()

 # Initialization of Tensors
 Tensor-Go provides various functions for intializing Tensors with different attributes.